ba-st/Willow/docs/Applications.md

 For the client-side some Javascript is required, because if the server is not responding some feedback should be provided to the user.
 You can write it by hand or just creates a library and use the Seaside rendering/javascript capabilities to produce it.
 You can see a working example in the [Willow Playground](https://github.com/ba-st/Willow-Playground), just browse `Smalltalks2017FileMetadataLibrary >> willowplaygrounderrorhandlerJsContent`.

-If you want to do it by hand you could something something like:
+If you want to do it by hand you could do something something like:

 ```javascript
 (function() {